Apply for a Job

 See our salary schedule.
 Our pay meets or beats those of comparable districts!

-All first- and second-year teachers are matched with a trained mentor, receiving a minimum of 90 hours of hands-on support.
+All first- and second-year teachers are matched with a trained instructional coach, receiving a minimum of 90 hours of hands-on support.
 Participants are eligible for 18 hours of continuing education credit.

 - High Retention / Quality Staff